-Intel Alder Lake has been announced and will be the 12th generation of Intel Core processors, succeeding the Rocket Lake generation of Intel chips.
+Intel Alder Lake will become team blue’s 12th Generation of Intel Core processors, succeeding the Rocket Lake CPU range.

 Keep reading to find out everything we know about Intel Alder Lake.

 Intel Alder Lake will be available both as a desktop processor and as a mobile CPU for laptops.
-There has been no word on pricing right now, but we expect them to cost the same amount as past generations.
-Intel declined Trusted’s request for comment on further details saying they would follow “in the near future”.
+There has been no official word on pricing right now, but we expect them to cost the same amount as past generations.

 Intel Alder Lake will be using a hybrid architecture with a mix of both high-performance and high-efficiency cores within the chips thread director.
 This should allow Intel to prioritise certain applications to ensure the desktop is running at top performance.

-Intel will be using an Intel 7 process (also known as the 10nm Enhanced SuperFin) which the company revealed should give a 19% improvement per performance watt compared to the previous generation, Intel 11, according to the firm.
-An Intel spokesperson declined Trusted’s request for further details about what specific processes the 19% referred to calling it a “generalist” figure.
+Intel will be using an Intel 7 process (also known as the 10nm Enhanced SuperFin) which the company revealed should give a 19% improvement per performance watt compared to the previous generation.

 Intel Alder Lake will also support DDR5 memory for desktop PCs and LPDDR5 for laptops.
 The new chips will be using an LGA 1700 socket and Intel Xe will be used again as the GPU architecture.
 Alder Lake was scaled from desktop to mobile, to ensure that it supports all client segments.

 Intel Alder Lake also has up to 16 cores, made up of 8 performance cores and 9 high-efficiency cores, which should allow for sufficient offload of background tasks.